← Back to Library

 KEY TAKEAWAYS / TL;DR

-• Feng Shui (风水, literally "Wind-Water") is the ancient Chinese art and science of harmonizing human environments with the natural flow of energy (Qi 气) to promote health, prosperity, and well-being.
+• Feng Shui (风水, literally "Wind-Water") is an ancient Chinese environmental design tradition that harmonizes living spaces with the natural flow of energy (Qi 气) and with practical site conditions.

-• The practice integrates core cosmological systems — Yin-Yang duality, Five Elements (Wu Xing), the Eight Trigrams (Bagua), and the Luo Pan compass — to diagnose and optimize the energy flow of buildings, rooms, and landscapes.
+• The practice integrates core cosmological systems — Yin-Yang duality, Five Elements (Wu Xing), the Eight Trigrams (Bagua), and the Luo Pan compass — to interpret and adjust the energy flow of buildings, rooms, and landscapes.

 • Feng Shui is NOT superstition or decoration tips.
 It is a 3,400+ year-old environmental design system rooted in empirical observation of geography, hydrology, and microclimatology.